zelo2000/EpamLessonWork/README.md

 # EpamLessonWork
-Homework for courses in EPAM
+Lessonwork from courses in EPAM

 ## Lesson1
 Tasks on the topic of classes.